Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Abstract

 \section{Abstract}

-Multi-agent routing problems have drawn significant attention nowadays due to their broad industrial applications in, e.g. warehouse robots, logistics automation, and traffic control.
-Conventionally they are modelled as classical planning problems.
-In this paper, we argue that it is beneficial to formulate them as universal planning problems.
-We therefore propose \textit{universal plans}, also known as \textit{policies}, as the solution concepts, and implement a system called ASP-MAUPF (Answer Set Programming for Multi-Agent Universal Plan Finding) for computing them.
-Given an arbitrary two-dimensional map and a profile of goals for the agents, the system finds a feasible universal plan for each agent that ensures no collision with others.
-We use the system to conduct some experiments, and make some observations on the types of goal profiles and environments that will have feasible policies, and how they may depend on agents’ sensors.
+Multi-agent routing problems have gained significant attention recently due to their wide range of industrial applications, ranging from logistics warehouse automation to indoor service robots.
+Conventionally, they are modeled as classical planning problems.
+In this paper, we argue that it can be beneficial to formulate them as universal planning problems, particularly when the agents are autonomous entities and may encounter unforeseen situations.
+We therefore propose \textit{universal plans}, also known as \textit{policies}, as the solution concept, and implement a system based on \textit{Answer Set Programming} (ASP) to compute them.
+Given an arbitrary two-dimensional map and a profile of goals for a group of \textit{partially observable} agents, the system translates the problem configuration into \textit{logic programs} and finds a feasible universal plan for each agent, mapping its observations to actions while ensuring that there are no collisions with other agents.
+We use the system to conduct experiments and obtain findings regarding the types of goal profiles and environments that lead to feasible policies, as well as how feasibility may depend on the agents' sensors.
 We also demonstrate how users can customize action preferences to compute more efficient policies, even (near-)optimal ones.
+The code is available at \url{https://github.com/Fernadoo/MAPF_ASP}.